Makalu Expedition

 • Normally 15% Tips for all Staff.

-• any other items, not Included in the Above (Cost Includes) Section.
+• any other items, not Included in the Above (Cost Included) Section.

-NOTE: If you return earlier from the trek due to sickness or any problem, the money you paid for the flight, hotel, mountain room, food, etc. is nonrefundable, and you will need to bear the expenses for the hotel, food, etc. in Kathmandu yourself.
+NOTE: If you return earlier from the trek due to sickness or any problem, the money you paid for the flight, hotel, mountain room, food, etc. It is not will be refundable, and you will need to bear the expenses for the hotel, food, etc. in Kathmandu yourself.

 Fixed Departure Dates